tremor-rs/tremor-www/docs/reference/codecs/csv.md

 The codec expects a single line of [RFC-4180](https://datatracker.ietf.org/doc/html/rfc4180) CSV format data.

-If there iss more than a single line in the message, the lines after the first will be discarded unless a `lines` preprocessor is used during deserialization.
+If there is more than a single line in the message, the lines after the first will be discarded unless a `lines` preprocessor is used during deserialization.

 ## Example